smsummers1/e15/vhours/README.md

 # Importing Excel Data

-### How to import an Excel data file into a MySQL database utilizing a Laravel tool called Maatwebsite
+### How to import an Excel spreadsheet into a MySQL database utilizing a Laravel tool called Maatwebsite

 Up until now, all our data has come from user input, a seeder file, or just recently the testing tool Dusk.
 My final project is the beginning of a volunteer hour tracking software application that will have data entered via excel files.
 I wanted to learn how to allow a user to input a file via an html form that would then populate the database.
-Thus, my search for the best way to import an Excel data file into a MySQL database.
+Thus, my search for the best way to import an Excel spreadsheet into a MySQL database.

 What I found was that there are several ways to import an Excel spreadsheet into a MySQL database.